rpede/tutorial-react-docker/README.md

 ```

 It tells docker build to ignore the listed file patterns when copying files.
-It is very similar to `.gitignore` for Git.
+It is very similar to the `.gitignore` file used with git.

-Now, try to build again and check the size:
+Try to build again and check the size:

 ```sh
 docker build -t react-app .